IGDRion/ANNEXA/README.md

 ### Use case

 1. This script needs `pandas` to work.
-Pandas is included in the conda environment of ANNEXA, I first need to activate this environment or install python:
+Pandas is included in the conda environment of ANNEXA, you first need to activate this environment or install python:

 ```sh
 # Method 1: Activate conda environment of ANNEXA